Atihinen/object-to-map-provisioning/README.md

 2. Cd to repository: `cd object-to-map-provisioning`
 3. Start installation: `vagrant up`
 4. Wait couple of minutes, grap a coffee etc
+5. Set git credentials correctly for the app and client folder
+  * Easiest way is to cd to folder and run command `git remote add <new remote> <url for repo>`

 ### Troubleshooting